-This online guide offers 20 pages of information on how to safely buy prescription drugs from Canada, assess generic drugs, qualify for free medicine from drug companies, and more.
-Updated 10/2016.
+This online guide offers in-depth information on how to safely buy prescription drugs from Canada, assess generic drugs, qualify for free medicine from drug companies, and more.

 Shah US.
 Regulatory strategies and lessons in the development of biosimilars.
 In: Pharmaceutical sciences encyclopedia.
 Wiley; 2010. doi:10.1002/9780470571224.pse511.